rkverma2022/IBM-SmartIntern-2023-AI-Public-Welfare-Chatbot-Django/README.md

                       |

-**Ready to Deploy to with Django**
+**Ready to Deploy to Django**

-**Make a django Project and pass the both the tflite model to chatbotmodel directory, at the app level**
+**Made a django Project and pass the both the tflite model and tokenizer_word_index.json file to chatbotmodel directory, at the app level**

                       |